Stacey Dash Splits From Fourth Husband After Two Years Of Marriage

 On September 29, 2019, police were called to Dash and Marty’s home in Tampa, Florida.
 The 911 call was seemingly made by Dash, accusing her husband of assaulting her.
 According to People, during a verbal argument, police reports noted that Dash pushed Marty, slapped him in the face, and left red marks on his arm.
 Dash was taken to the Land O’ Lakes detention facility and appeared in court along with her husband on September 30, 2019.
 Marty declined to press any charges, and no further action was taken.
 Marty was said to have paid $500 for Dash’s release, according to Pasco County court records.

-As reported by US Weekly, Dash’s representatives made a public statement addressing her arrest.
+As reported by Us Weekly, Dash’s representatives made a public statement addressing her arrest.

 “Ms. Dash is a domestic abuse survivor from a previous relationship and has championed for other abuse victims to speak up.
 The untruthfulness being reported saddens Ms. Dash and her family — no further comments will be made and we ask that Ms. Dash and her family’s privacy will be respected.”